DeSantis builds national profile out of Trump’s view - NewsBreak

 “Nice try,” he said.

-For now, DeSantis maintains that his primary focus is winning reelection this year, though with his massive fundraising and a largely positive job approval rating he appears well on his way to a second term in the governor’s mansion.
+For now, DeSantis maintains that his primary focus is winning reelection this year, though with his massive war chest and a largely positive job approval rating, he appears well on his way to a second term in the governor’s mansion.
 He’s booked some $2.4 million in ad reservations through November, with the first spot set to debut next month.

 But for a governor seeking reelection, DeSantis’s public schedule can look unusual at times.